leeqm/IPC-HERO/README.md

 ## 🚑An app for ICU healhcare worker🚑
-![app mock up!](/preview/mockup.png "App Mock Up") This app is an initiative from University Malaya research fund, on the topic of IPC (Infection Prevention and Control).
+![app mock up!](/preview/mockup.png "App Mock Up") This app is an initiative from the Ministry of Higher Education Research Fund conducted by Universiti Malaya to enhance healthcare workers' infection prevention and control (IPC) practices.

-The purpose of this app is to be a reminder app that aims to increase user's awareness towards IPC.

-This is done by keep reminds the user about IPC knowledge and also their self-proposed approach as their monthly goal.
+The app serves as a supplement to the IPC training, aiming to enhance users' knowledge, awareness, and practices related to IPC.

+It is achieved within the app via:
+1) providing relevant IPC information and;
+2) integrating the goals users established during their IPC training.

+The app then serves as a reminder for users to maintain proper IPC practices and track their established goals on a daily basis.
 ## Signup & Login Pages
 ## *Awareness* Page; provide Infection Prevention tips for user
 ## *Wellness* Page; provide motivation quotes for user